meowoid/ProfileManager/docs/README.md

 ### Using the Library

-The profile data store singleton is accessed:
+Add the library to your to your project.
+The profile data store singleton is accessed like this:

 ```
 ProfileDataStore profileManager = ProfileDataStore.getInstance(context);
 ```

+In order to add to and query from the data store.

 The key operations that you can do with it are defined in the [ProfileInterface](https://github.com/xsenselabs/ProfileManager/blob/master/src/com/ubhave/profilemanager/ProfileInterface.java) class.